samuelshotchkiss-jpg/latin-grammar-app/README.md

-# Latin Grammar Practice App: data.json Specification
+# Latin Grammar Practice App: Content File Specification

-This document outlines the required format for the `data.json` file used by the Latin Grammar Practice application.
-The purpose is to provide a clear specification for a human or an LLM to process a new Latin text and generate a valid `data.json` file.
+This document outlines the required format for the JSON content files used by the Latin Grammar Practice application.
+The purpose is to provide a clear specification for a human or an LLM to process a new Latin text and generate a valid JSON file.

+## I. Multi-Text Functionality

+The application is designed to load different Latin texts.
+This is controlled via a URL parameter.

+-   If no parameter is provided, the app will load the default `data.json` file.
+    -   `.../index.html` -> loads `data.json`
+-   If a `?text=` parameter is in the URL, the app will load the corresponding `.json` file.
+    -   `.../index.html?text=dbg1c4-5` -> loads `dbg1c4-5.json`
+    -   `.../index.html?text=ovid` -> loads `ovid.json`

+This specification applies to `data.json` and any other text file you create.

-## I. Overall Structure
+## II.
+Overall Structure

-The `data.json` file is a single JSON array `[]`.
+Each content file (e.g., `data.json`, `dbg1c4-5.json`) is a single JSON array `[]`.
 Each element in the array is an object `{}` that represents a single word, a piece of punctuation, or a paragraph break.

-## II.
+## III.
 Object Properties (The Schema)

 Each object in the array can have the following properties: